azam-akram/credit-card-processing-service/README.md

 ```bash
     docker-compose up
 ```
-verify if credit card image is created,
+verify if credit card image is created.
+Image list should have credit-card-service image.
 ```bash
     docker images
 ```